ofirgall/learn-nvim/chapters/02-basic-config.md

 ---

 ## Plugin Tools
-The preconfigured configuration handles the installation of LSP and Treesitter, you don't need to worry about handling it, but its recommended to understand both of this tools to understand how other plugins utilize it.
+The preconfigured configuration handles the installation of LSP and Treesitter, so you don't need to worry about handling it, but it's recommended to familiarize yourself with both of these tools to understand how other plugins utilize them.

 ### [LSP](https://microsoft.github.io/language-server-protocol/)
 > The idea behind the Language Server Protocol (LSP) is to standardize the protocol for how such servers and development tools communicate.
 This way, a single Language Server can be re-used in multiple development tools, which in turn can support multiple languages with minimal effort.